 Stiff initially

-Ruffwear Roamer Leash – Best Retractable Alternative for De Soto Kansas Dog Laws
+TUG 360 Leash – Best Retractable Alternative for De Soto, Kansas, Dog Laws

 The ergonomic handle absorbs shocks on trails.
 Water-resistant materials endure Kansas weather.
 Side-release clips enable quick connections.